Hell Train (film)

 Hell Train (Train d'enfer) is a 1985 French crime film directed by Roger Hanin.
-It was entered into the 14th Moscow International Film Festival where it won a Special Prize.
+It was entered into the 14th Moscow International Film Festival where it won a Special Prize. inspired by a real story.
+Habib Grimzi case is a criminal case in which, on November 14, 1983, Habib Grimzi was murdered by being thrown out of the window of the Bordeaux-Vintimille train by three candidates for enlistment in the Foreign Legion, for racist motives.

 Plot

 Three men are arrested at a local dance for disorderly conduct.
 After being released the men locate a young Arab and throw him from the window of a moving train.
 Isabelle witnesses their crime and informs the police.
 The crime and following police investigation causes racial tension throughout the town and soon a race riot threatens to erupt.